But becoming is not easy, and it takes longer than you would expect. OK, longer than I expect. Longer than I have been expecting 🙁

 And unless you are able to do dangerous things, you won’t do it.

-Of course what is intuitive is not true 90% of the time.
-Most of what’s intuitive will actually work against your best interest because intuition comes from the selfish gene…
+What you feel is mis-guiding you 90% of the time.
+Most of what’s intuitive will actually work against your best interest because what you feel comes from the mind.

-People who are willing to take the risk it takes to become humble are happier for it.
+People who are willing to risk to actually become humble are happier for it.
 Respected for it.

 This whole thinking is coming from my own experience.

 You see, there are levels to everything.
-And even though I have been reading 2-3-4 books a week, 2 I haven’t much had the experience of being with the 33% above me while reading.
+And even though I have been reading 2-3-4 books a week, cover to cover, not like Tai, even though I don’t argue with the books, I haven’t much had the experience of being with the 33% above me while reading.

 I am talking about Tai’s principle of spending 33% of your time with people who are 20-30 years ahead of you.